A Fully Discrete Nonnegativity-Preserving FEM for a Stochastic Heat Equation: Introduction

+where $(e_k)_{k=1}^K$ is an $L^2(\mathcal{D})$-orthonormal family of continuous functions on $\mathcal{D}$ and $(B^k)_{k=1}^K$ is a family of independent standard real-valued Brownian motions.
 Under suitable regularity assumptions, the nonnegativity of solutions to \eqref{intro_equation} for nonnegative initial data and nonlinearity satisfying $f(0)=0$, has been established in \cite{cresson}.
 In settings with weaker regularity, nonnegativity preservation can still be guaranteed by comparison principles, such as those in \cite[Theorem~2.1]{donati1993white} and \cite[Theorem~2.5]{Kotelenez-1992}.

 To the best of our knowledge, the analysis of nonnegativity preservation for fully discrete numerical schemes for SPDEs has so far been confined to finite difference-based discretizations.
 For instance, \cite{Yang_Yang_Zhang} studies a generalization of \eqref{intro_equation} and establishes stability properties of a fully discrete finite difference method.
 In a related direction, \cite{BCU_1} introduces a Lie-Trotter splitting scheme that preserves nonnegativity for an SPDE driven by space-time white noise, thereby restricting the analysis to one spatial dimension.
 Additional references can be found in \cite{BCU_1}.